RyanEskridge/SmellsPhishy/README.md

 # Smells Phishy
-A simple cyber security tool that enables IT admins to test their users' suseptibility to Phising attacks.
+A simple cyber security tool that enables IT admins to test their users' suseptibility to Phishing attacks.

 ### Technology Stack
 ---